EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Experiments

 \subsection{Implementation Details}

 We train our reward model, \mname, using 200K high-quality pairwise preference samples from our dataset.
 For our main experimental results, we report performance using two powerful vision-language models as backbones: Qwen2.5-VL-7B and MiMo-VL-7B.
 To ensure a controlled comparison, all ablation studies are conducted consistently using the Qwen2.5-VL-7B backbone.
 During training, all parameters of the backbone are unfrozen and set as trainable.
-The training is performed for 2 epochs on a cluster of 8 NVIDIA A100 GPUs.
+The training is performed for 2 epochs on a cluster of 8 NVIDIA A800 GPUs.
+We follow the hyperparameter configuration to HPSv3, using a learning rate of $2 \times 10^{-6}$ with a cosine learning rate schedule and a warm-up ratio of 0.05.
+With a per-GPU batch size of 2, the total effective batch size is 16.
 For preprocessing, all training images are resized to $448 \times 448$ pixels while preserving their original aspect ratios.
 Additional training details are provided in Appendix~\ref{appx:training-detail}.